 Mass-market coffee is often roasted months before it is opened, shipped in bulk, and warehoused for long periods.
 The result is stale coffee, higher waste, and more energy used to move beans that never get enjoyed.

-Kochere roasts your coffee only after you place an order, in small, artisanal batches.
-That roast-to-order model reduces the risk of overproduction and obsolete inventory and lets you capture more of the flavor and aroma the farm worked to produce—before oxidation damages quality.
+Kochere roasts your coffee only after you place an order, in small, artisanal batches—reducing overproduction and obsolete inventory while capturing more of the flavor and aroma before oxidation damages quality.

 4. Compostable Packaging and Responsible Materials